-The Facilities will be insured to the extent set forth in the Facility Lease.
-The Facility Lease requires the County to maintain or cause to be maintained insurance throughout the term of the Facility Lease (but during the period of construction of the 2021 Project, only if such insurance is not provided by the Construction Manager or a Contractor under a construction contract).
-Such insurance will, as nearly as practicable, cover loss or damage to any structures constituting any part of the Facilities by fire and lightning, with extended coverage insurance, vandalism and malicious mischief insurance and sprinkler system leakage insurance.
-The extended coverage insurance will, as nearly as practicable, cover loss or damage by explosion, windstorm, riot, aircraft, vehicle damage, smoke and such other hazards as are normally covered by such insurance.
-Such insurance shall be in an amount equal to the replacement cost (without deduction for depreciation) of all structures constituting any part of the Facilities, excluding the cost of excavations, of grading and filling, and of the land (except that such insurance may be subject to deductible clauses for any one loss of not to exceed \$500,000 or comparable amount adjusted for inflation), or in the alternative, shall be in an amount and in a form sufficient (together with moneys held under the Trust Agreement), in the event of total or partial loss, to enable all Bonds then outstanding to be redeemed.
-Pursuant to the Facility Lease, the County may self-insure for such risks.
-The proceeds of all property insurance must be used to repair, reconstruct or replace the Facilities or any portion thereof which is destroyed or damaged or to redeem Bonds.
-The County self-insures its real property with respect to most hazards; the County maintains excess insurance coverage for claims over \$100,000 and up to a maximum replacement value of \$500 million.
+Insurance.
+The Leased Property will be insured to the extent set forth in the Master Facility Lease.
+See APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF PRINCIPAL LEGAL DOCUMENTS-FACILITY LEASE-Fire and Extended Coverage and Earthquake Insurance" and "-Rental Interruption or Use and Occupancy Insurance" herein.
+The Master Facility Lease requires the County to maintain or cause to be maintained insurance against risk of loss or damage by fire and lightning, with extended coverage insurance, vandalism and malicious mischief insurance and sprinkler system leakage insurance, and during construction, earthquake insurance.
+See, "THE LEASED PROPERTY" for a discussion of the portions of the Leased Property that will be under construction and subject to the requirement to maintain earthquake insurance during the construction period.
+The extended insurance coverage will, as nearly as practicable, cover loss or damage by explosion, windstorm, riot, aircraft, vehicle damage, smoke and such other hazards as are normally covered by such insurance.
+Such insurance shall be in an amount equal to the replacement cost (without deduction for depreciation) of all structures constituting any part of the Leased Property, excluding the cost of excavations, of grading and filling, and of the land (except that such earthquake insurance may be subject to a deductible clause of not to exceed 10% of such replacement cost for any one loss and except that such other insurance may be subject to deductible clauses for any one loss of not to exceed \$250,000), or, in the alternative, shall be in an amount and in a form sufficient (together with moneys in the Reserve Fund), in the event of total or partial loss, to enable all Bonds then outstanding to be redeemed.
+The proceeds of all property insurance must be used to repair, reconstruct or replace the Leased Property or any portion thereof which is destroyed or damaged or to redeem Bonds.
+Pursuant to the Master Facility Lease the County may self-insure for such risks.
+The County self-insures its real property with respect to most hazards and the County maintains excess insurance coverage for claims over \$100,000 and up to a maximum replacement value of \$500 million.
 See "COUNTY FINANCIAL INFORMATION-Self-Insurance Programs" herein.

-The County currently insures all of its buildings against earthquake and flood damage through a \$25 million per occurrence and in the aggregate property insurance policy, which is subject to a deductible equal to 5% of the value of each building affected, or a minimum of \$250,000, whichever is greater.
-The County makes no pledge to maintain such insurance and may discontinue earthquake coverage at its sole discretion.
-See "RISK FACTORS-Risk of Uninsured Loss" and "-Risk of Earthquake" herein.
-See also APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF PRINCIPAL LEGAL DOCUMENTS-FACILITY LEASE-Insurance" hereto.
+The County currently insures all its buildings against earthquake and flood damage through a \$100 million per occurrence and in the aggregate property insurance policy, subject to a deductible equal to 5% of the value of each building affected, or a minimum of \$250,000, whichever is greater.